gracicot/gracicot.github.io/_posts/2018-05-13-modules-macro.md

 Modules are indeed a huge transition, and probably the biggest transition the C++ community has seen, bigger than C++11.
 We can't simply drop all the old code that exists.
 But I think that if we provide the required tool and help, the transition can be done elegantly.
 The perfect solution don't exist.
-This is why we are engineers, to work out solutions to difficult problems.
+This is why we are engineers, to work out solutions to difficult problems and find common ground between multiple contraints.
+When it affect the tool we usually use to solve problem, we tend to be polarized in our opinions.
+The above compromises and solutions are just example.
+If we work to move the community forward and stop divising it I think we might find something acceptable for everybody.